MikkelSchubert/paleomix/docs/bam_pipeline/makefile.rst

       MyPrefix3:
         Path: /path/to/genomes/AE008922_1.fasta

-Each sample in the makefile is mapped against each prefix, and BAM files are generated according to the enabled 'Features' (see above).
+Each sample in the makefile is mapped against each prefix, and BAM files are generated according to the enabled `Features` (see above).
 In addition to the path, it is possible to specify `RegionsOfInterest`, which are described below.

 Regions of interest